Players (2012 film): Controversies

 Initially, the way Chopra left the project, was deemed controversial, as it was said that the directors had been directly influenced by Bachchan.
-Bachchan and Chopra had previously starred together in several films, including one directed by Rohan Sippy, Bachchan's long time family friend.
+Bachchan and Chopra had previously starred together in several films, including Bluffmaster and Dostana, the former directed by Rohan Sippy, Bachchan's long time family friend.
 It was reported that Chopra had refused to star in another one of his films, due to this, Bachchan had asked her to be dropped.
 However Abbas Burmawalla cleared Bachchan's name, saying "The star cast of The Italian Job was finalized long time back.
 We had signed Abhishek Bachchan, Neil Nitin Mukesh and Katrina Kaif in the first go and Katrina was always our first choice so there was no question of talking to Priyanka Chopra.
 She was never approached or spoken to for this role so how can Priyanka lose out on a role she was never even considered for?".

 Players received a U/A certificate.
 Controversy erupted regarding the Censor Boards clarification to a scene in which Kapoor is seen making the middle finger gesture, which was clearly visible in the promos of the film.
 It was initially blurred out but was later approved after appeals from the directors and Kapoor, who stated, "I don't believe in censorship so whether they like it or not, I really don't care about it.
 I just want people to come and see my film.
 Showing a middle finger is a part of today's youth".
 Media criticised her, claiming "For Sonam Kapoor, showing middle finger is no big deal" and the censor board for allowing the scene pass without cuts or blurring; a similar scene in Ranbir Kapoor's Rockstar (2011) had also been allowed.
 The issue was brought to light once again, when cricketer Virat Kohli famously made the gesture at Australian fans (two days before the film's release) during the Australia vs India 2011–12 series.